jon-takagi/reed-cs221-hw7/README.md

+Partners: Eli Poppele and Jon Takagi

 # README
 ## Contents
+1. Compilation instructions
-1. Declarations
+2. Declarations
-2. Implementations
+3. Implementations
+4. Files
-3. Testing
+5. Testing
-4. Results
+6. Results

+## Compilation instructions
+This repository contains a `Makefile` that correctly compiles stuff.
 ## Declarations
 ### hforest.hh
 This file was provided by the instructor.
 No changes were made, despite their descriptions as "My solutions to HW6.", which had us build a maxheap.
 This file describes a minheap instead.
 ### htree.hh
 This file defines a node for a tree.
 It was provided by the instructor and no changes were made.
 Also, the functions are implemented in the header file, which I'm pretty sure is a crime.
 ### bitio.hh
-Eli wrote this one.
-Blame him.
+Header file for the bitio Class.
+Includes declarations; all functions should be commented and explained in the actual file itself, since I comment my code, unlike some certain people.
 ### huffman.hh
 This file defines the huffman class.
 A `huffman` object has two member functions as specified by the assignment: `encode` a character and get back a vector of booleans, and `decode`, which takes a single bit and returns the integer representation of the character it encodes.
 It has one private method, which builds a huffman tree, and two private data members: the frequency table, stored as a vector of ints, and a pointer to the huffman tree it stores.